GabrielRGoldstein/FigmaClone/README.md

 👉 **Deleting, Scaling, Moving, Clearing, Exporting Canvas**: Offers a range of functions for managing design elements, including deletion, scaling, moving, clearing the canvas, and exporting the final design for external use.

-and many more, including code architecture, advanced react hooks, and reusability
+and much more, including code architecture, advanced react hooks, and reusability

 ## <a name="quick-start">🤸 Quick Start</a>